ChenPeleg/Classup/README.md

 `npm start` - to run the project on  http://localhost:3000 This project has been tested with node v12.16.2 and npm 6.14.4.

-### how to use
+### how to edit the content

 This is build with create-react-app.
-To change the content of the questions and answers change the questions inside the "allquestions.json" file in the public folder.
+To change the content of the questions and answers change the questions and answers inside the "allquestions.json" file in the public folder.
+You can also get the file from an external server by changing the QUESTIONS_URL in app.js.